ippontech/blog-usa/posts/cloudfront-origin-failover.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/11/cloudfront_failover.png
 ---

 Amazon's [CloudFront service](https://aws.amazon.com/cloudfront/) does its best to speed up content delivery by caching frequently accessed files and it is obvious the service does a superb job of this by attracting an extensive [list of customers](https://aws.amazon.com/cloudfront/case-studies/).
-But what happens when you turn on the prescribed failover solution and need to test its seemingly simple implementation?
+But what happens when you turn on the prescribed failover solution for redundancy and need to test its seemingly simple implementation?
 Get ready for a deeper dive into CloudFront's Origin Groups.

 ## Application Set-Up